domkris/AuthDemo/README.md

 });
 ```

-To apply the policy use Policy property on the [Authorize] attribute:
+To apply the policy, use the Policy property on the [Authorize] attribute:
 ```csharp
 [Authorize(Policy = Policies.Roles.AdminOrManager)]
 ```